protiumx/algo/README.md

 ## Contributing

 Please feel free to create a `PR` for:
-- Adding more coding problems
+- Adding more coding problems (with solutions in all packages if possible)
 - Improving existing solutions
 - Improving projects' config/setup

+**NOTE:** This repository follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) practices.

 ### Adding Coding Problems
 Ideally what we want: